 Before the seventeenth century, another prominent building occupied the northern end of the square: the ‘Hôtel de Tournelles’.
 This grand building was constructed in 1388 and served as a residence for the Royal family until 1559, when King Henry II was severely wounded during a tournament held at the site.
 He died ten days later in the Hôtel de Tournelles.
 His wife, Catherine de Medicis, had the building demolished and moved to the Louvre.

-The square was officially inaugurated in 1612 as the ‘Place Royale’.
+The square was officially inaugurated in 1612 as the ‘Place Royale’ (Royal Square).
 At that time merely a lawn, it was a favorite place for duels.

 In 1639 Richelieu had an equestrian statue of King Louis XIII erected at the center of the square.
-It was destroyed during the French Revolution but a new statue of King Louis XIII was installed in 1825.
+It was destroyed during the French Revolution, but a new statue of the king was installed in 1825.

 The Taxpaying Department